Travel

 Must-try Food and Where to Eat in Thailand

-In Bangkok, the street food scene is lively, with areas like Yaowarat (Chinatown) offering a plenty of options.
+In Bangkok, the street food scene is vibrant, with areas like Yaowarat (Chinatown) offering a wealth of options.
 Michelin-starred street food can be found here, such as Jay Fai's famous crab omelets.

 Chiang Mai offers a different culinary experience with its Northern Thai cuisine, featuring dishes like Khao Soi, a coconut curry noodle soup.
 For a fine dining experience, head to Gaggan Anand in Bangkok, which has consistently ranked among the best restaurants in Asia.